-K-12 public schools are the primary focus of this manual and accompanying training.
-The Code of Virginia § 22.1-79.4 requires that each public school in Virginia have a threat assessment team to assess and intervene with individuals who present a threat to the safety of school staff or students.
-Teams will include persons with expertise in counseling, instruction, administration, law enforcement and, in the case of any school where a school resource officer is employed, at least one such school resource officer, will:
+K-12 schools are the primary focus of this manual and accompanying training.
+Code of Virginia § 22.1-79.4 requires that each public school in Virginia have a threat assessment team to assess and intervene with individuals who present a threat to the safety of school staff or students.
+Teams will include persons with expertise in counseling, instruction, administration and law enforcement and will:

-- Educate students and staff to recognize aberrant, concerning, or threatening behavior; - Identify members of the school community to whom threatening behavior should be reported; and - Implement procedural and reporting policies adopted by the School Board.
+- Educate students and staff to recognize aberrant or threatening behavior; - Identify members of the school community to whom threatening behavior should be reported; and - Implement procedural and reporting policies adopted by the School Board.